If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

 It’s great for shooting the action closest to you for basketball games – or any sports situations where you’re up close and personal to the action.
 It’s really nice being able to zoom in and out in these situations too – especially when you’re stuck in a fixed area for the press.

-For video shooters, this lens is like a wet dream.
+For video shooters, this lens is a dream.
 There’s not a whole lot more you could ask for than this super versatile focal length coupled with Nikon’s image stabilization.

 The Nikon 105mm f/2.8G Micro is a great choice to use with the D750 for macro photography purposes.